barsoom/qt-remit/README.md

 ## Why a third client?

-Because the other two only work on macOS and one bold developer had to use Linux.
+Because the other two only work on macOS and one german bold developer had to use Linux.

 ## Setting things up